Kavishika-Kahandawala/say_cheese_php/ReadME.txt

 I am uploading all project files including test files I used.
 Will be even with comments.
-Will be with test uploads and sql inf0.
+Will be with test uploads and sql info.
 (Admin and test user account details will be on end of this note) Used Font awesome Js for icons (Graphics Purpose)